atnguyensde/flow-log-mapper/README.md

 ## Running the Application

 To run the application, you don't need to clone/package the project.
-I attached a runnable jar to the repository.
+I attached a runnable jar, input/flow_log.txt and input/tag_lookup_table.csv to the repository.
 Please use the following command to run:

 ```bash
 java -jar <path_to_jar>/flow-log-mapper-1.0-SNAPSHOT.jar <path_to_lookup_table_csv> <path_to_flow_log_file> <path_to_tag_count_output_file> <path_to_port_protocol_count_output_file>